Keeping your tent clean

 Don't panic if your old tent starts leaking - it doesn't necessarily mean you have to start searching for a new one.

 And don’t forget you can inadvertently decrease the water resistance of your tent yourself.
 Detergents are designed to allow water to penetrate grease and muck so it can be washed away.
 If you allow detergent on to your tent it will do the same thing and let water in.
-As a result, don’t let children blow bubbles round the tent (if they ‘pop’ on the fabric you could find a damp patch later) and avoid drying wet towels on the side of your tent (there’s every chance some detergent will be left from the towel’s last time in the washing machine).
+As a result, don’t let children blow bubbles round the tent (if they ‘pop’ on the fabric you could find a damp patch later) and avoid drying wet towels on the side of your tent (there’s every chance some detergent will be left from the towel’s last time in the wash.

 Looking after zips